karimmila/chatbot_backend/doc/README.md

 4. Deploying the Chatbot

    - The FastAPI server ensures the chatbot is accessible through a simple API endpoint.

+   - The backend is deployed in azure App Service, while the frontend is deployed in a Static Web App.
+Both using Contious integration when pushed to main branch.

 ### Challenges & How We Solved Them